GambiaRising

 Rafael is a key member of the School Management Committee in Fula Bantang; his grandfather was the founder of St. Therese's school there.
 He is also a retired agriculturalist and taken a number of students into his home so they could attend St. Therese's.
 When you see tree planting anywhere in the Fula Bantang area, it is likely that Rafael's nursery was involved.
 His vision is driving the agricultural program at the new senior secondary school being built with our support in Fula Bantang.

-Mariama Jallow Minteh
+Mariama Jallow Minteh & Ebrima Minteh

 Picture

 Originally from Fula Bantang, Mariama now teaches at Lamin Daranka Lower Basic Cycle School.
-With assistance from her husband Ebrima (a former Peace Corps intern who now works at the U.S. Embassy), she has helped more than a dozen students from her home of Lamin Daranka to apply for support to enroll in (or go back to) school, and is our liaison with them.
-She has also helped several teachers from Lamin Daranka go back to Gambia College to get their degree, with support from GambiaRising.
+Working with her husband Ebrima (a former Peace Corps intern who is now the Housing Assistant at the U.S. Embassy), they are helping more than 150 students from their home of Lamin Daranka to enroll in (or go back to) school.
+Mariama has also helped several teachers from Lamin Daranka go back to Gambia College to get their certificate.

 Isatou Kanteh